NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console-PowerShell-Reference.md

         The `-Safe` flag constrains upgrades to only versions with the same Major and Minor version component.

        Required: false

+    <strong>-ToHighestMinor</strong> <string>
+        The `-ToHighestMinor` flag constrains upgrades to only versions with the same Major version component.

+       Required: false

     <strong>-Source</strong> <string>
         Specifies the URL or directory path for the package source containing the package to install.
-        If omitted, looks in the currently selected package source to find the corresponding package URL.
+        If omitted, looks in ALL the enabled package sources to find the corresponding package URL.

         Required: false